TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscoping-configurationandsetupissuesprovisionaprivatecloud.md

             "required": false
         },
         {
-            "id": "ResourceID",
+            "id": "Resourcename",
-            "order": 4
+            "order": 4,
             "controlType": "textbox",
-            "displayLabel": "What is the Resource ID?",
+            "displayLabel": "What is the Resource name?",
             "required": false
         },
         {